Articles: Journals, Periodicals and Newspapers

 In addition to those listed below, Gray has also written numerous articles on the architecture, architects, and preservation issues of San Francisco for the Heritage Newsletter, on the buildings of Berkeley for the Berkeley Gazette and Daily Californian, and on Mono Lake for the Mono Lake Newsletter.

-Gray’s Articles on the Web (links to other sites)
+Gray’s Articles on the Web

-Two Views of the New Deal: The Pitfall of Low Expectations, San Francisco Chronicle, December 19, 2008
+Two Views of the New Deal: The Pitfall of Low Expectations, San Francisco Chronicle, Dec 19, 2008

-News Analysis: Public Relations (Again) Trumps Public Safety at UC Berkeley, The Berkeley Daily Planet, October 16, 2008
+News Analysis: Public Relations (Again) Trumps Public Safety at UC Berkeley, The Berkeley Daily Planet, Oct 16, 2008

-Excavating The Buried Civilization of Roosevelt’s New Deal, Newgeography.com, August 13, 2008
+Excavating The Buried Civilization of Roosevelt’s New Deal, Newgeography.com, Aug 13, 2008

-New Deal Legacy Remains Visible and Vibrant in East Bay, The Berkeley Daily Planet, July 6, 2007
+New Deal Legacy Remains Visible and Vibrant in East Bay, The Berkeley Daily Planet, Jul 6, 2007

 Full-text Articles